TheCocoaProject/cordova-plugin-nativestorage/README.md

 ```

 ##<a name="changelog"></a>Changelog

+### Added browser capability - v1.0.10
+For testing purposes the browser is also supported.
+If running in the browser localstorage is used.

 ### Added object type - v1.0.9
 Storage and retrieval of objects are now possible.
 This is done by means of JSON functionalities.